CliffS/magrathea-api/Emergency.md

 This is a boolean value showing whether or not the number has been ported in from another provider.
-It will always evaluate to `false` though unless set by this mthod as there is no way to store the information on the Magrathea database.
+It will always evaluate to `false` though unless set by this method as there is no way to store the information on the Magrathea database.

-        $emerge->ported(true);
+        $emerge->ported(true);      # Assuming true is set to 1
         my $ported = $emerg->ported;

 ### update